Aura Mayari

-Aura Mayari is the stage name of Jay-R de Leon, a Filipino-American drag performer most known for competing on the fifteenth season of RuPaul's Drag Race.
+Aura Mayari is the stage name of Jay-R de Leon, a Filipino-American drag performer most known for competing on the fifteenth season of RuPaul's Drag Race and the eleventh season of RuPaul's Drag Race All Stars.

 Early life

 Jay-R de Leon was born and raised in the Philippines.
 His family struggled living there and relocated to the United States in 2003, when de Leon was a child. de Leon's family lived in Chicago.